-Source of Income Cyprus tax resident but non-domiciled individuals Cyprus tax resident and domiciled individuals Cyprus tax resident companies Dividend income from Cyprus tax resident companies 0% 17% O% Dividends received by a Cyprus tax resident company from another Cyprus tax resident company after the lapse of 4 years from the end of the year in which the profits which were distributed as dividends arose are subject to 17%.
-Dividend income from non-Cyprus tax resident companies , , , The 0% does not apply and the dividend will be subject to 17% defence if: (a) more than 50% of the activities of the foreign 004 4704 activities of the foreign company paying the dividend lead to investment ncome; and 0% 17% (b) the foreign tax burden on the income of the foreign company paying the dividend is substantially lower than the tax burden of the Cyprus tax resident company.
-The Tax Department has clarified that "significantly lower" means an effective tax rate of less than 6,25% on the distributed profits.
+Cyprus tax resident but non-domiciled individuals Cyprus tax resident and domiciled individuals Cyprus tax resident companies Dividend income from Cyprus tax resident 0 companies 0% 17% 0% Dividends received by a Cyprus tax resident company from another Cyprus tax resident company after the lapse of 4 years from the end of the year in which the profits which were distributed as dividends arose are subject to 17%.
+Dividend income from non-Cyprus tax resident 0 companies 0% 17% 0% The 0% does not apply and the dividend will be subject to 17% special contribution for defence if: (a) more than 50% of the activities of the foreign company paying the dividend lead to investment income; and (b) the foreign tax burden on the income of the foreign company paying the dividend is substantially lower than the tax burden of the Cyprus tax resident company.
+The Tax Department has clarified that "significantly

-Source of Income Cyprus tax resident but non-domiciled individuals Cyprus tax resident and domiciled individuals Cyprus tax resident companies Interest income arising from the ordinary activities or closely connected with the ordinary activities of the business 0% Subject to personal tax 0% Subject to personal tax 0% Subject to corporation tax Other interest income 0% A person whose total annual income, including interest, does not exceed €12.000 who receives interest which has been subject to special contribution for defence, has the right to a refund of 27% (effective special contribution for defence payable of 3%).
-30% 75% of rental income 0% Cyprus company, partner the special contribution f by the tenant and be paid Rental income is also subject to corporation tax I income where the tenant is a ship, the state or local authority or defence should be withheld to the Tax Authorities by the ng the month in which it was
+Source of Income Cyprus tax resident but non-domiciled individuals Cyprus tax resident and domiciled individuals Cyprus tax resident companies Interest income arising from the ordinary activities or closely connected with the ordinary activities of the business 0% Subject to personal tax 0% Subject to personal tax 0% Subject to corporation tax Other interest income 0% 30% A person whose total annual income, including interest, does not exceed €12.000 who receives interest which has been subject to special contribution for defence, has the right to a refund of 27% (effective special contribution for defence payable of 3%).
+30% 75% of rental income 0% Cyprus company, partner the special contribution f by the tenant and be paid 3% Rental income is also subject to corporation tax I income where the tenant is a ship, the state or local authority or defence should be withheld to the Tax Authorities by the ng the month in which it was